 As well as finishing university with a range of generic attributes such as advanced writing and speaking skills, capacity for critical analysis and independent thought, graduates from Geography and Environmental Studies have a powerful mix of specific disciplinary skills in mapping, field work, archival research, statistical and qualitative research, and planning and management.

 EIANZ, Global Islands, Institute of Australian Geographers, Legislation and Policies, Planning Institute, Surveying & Spatial Sciences Institute

 73O Bachelor of Science

 This 3-year (minimum) full-time or part-time course is offered by the Faculty of Science, Engineering and Technology and is available at Hobart and Launceston.
 The main intake to the Bachelor of Science is February, however a mid-year intake in July is also available.
 Students interested in Geography & Environmental Studies, may like to consider studying a major or minor in Geography and or Geographic Information Systems.

 73Q Bachelor of Natural Environment and Wilderness Studies

 The BNatEnvWildStud degree combines disciplinary rigor in two fields with the ability to spread your studies over other approaches to the study of wilderness and natural environments.
 Many students see the degree as an integrative field science but with numerous options to undertake studies in units from disciplines outside the BSc related to the management and understanding of the natural environment.
 Others approach the degree from the perspective of environmental policy but take units from the field sciences to deepen their understanding of the natural world.

-73P Bachelor of Antarctic Science
+K3S Bachelor of Marine and Antarctic Science

 73U Bachelor of Applied Science (EnvSc)